Unidocs1/sphinx_repo_manager/source/getting_started/install/onprem_helm.rst

 Output
 ======

 Once you've successfully installed the platform with Helm you will see output from the command like the following.
+The Cluster Address is your API base url, and the Admin Console URL below your admin credentials is the web portal to your Console where you can manage your cluster, browse data, perform live script updates, and more.

 .. code-block:: bash